MapSteps/erident-custom-login-and-dashboard/readme.txt

 4. Customized WordPress Login Screen (Example 2)

 == Changelog ==
+= 4.1.1 | July 20, 2022 =
+* Fixed: Erident sets the logo URL to the site URL by default.
+This was skipped during the migration and is now fixed.

 = 4.1 | July 19, 2022 =
 * Announcement: Erident Custom Login & Dashboard is now Ultimate Dashboard!
 You will be greeted with a 1-click migration to safely migrate from Erident to Ultimate Dashboard.
 Learn more about why we have made this decision in the announcement post - https://ultimatedashboard.io/blog/erident-custom-login-dashboard-is-now-ultimate-dashboard/
 * Fixed: Form background image button didn't trigger the media popup